-To convince your loved one that they should consider getting treated for IPF, you need to start a conversation.
+To convince your loved one to consider getting treated for IPF, you need to start a conversation.
 Set up a time for the two of you to talk.
 If you think other family members or friends can help you make your point, invite them along.

-Before you meet, gather information.
-Read about IPF on the internet and in books.
-Talk to a pulmonologist — a doctor who specializes in treating lung diseases like IPF.
-Come to the discussion with a list of talking points — including why treatment is important, and how it can help your loved one.
+Before you meet, be sure to gather information.
+You can read about IPF on the internet and in books.
+You may also decide to talk with a pulmonologist — a doctor who specializes in treating lung diseases like IPF.
+It may help to come to the discussion with a list of talking points, including why treatment is important, and how it may help your loved one.

-Meet in a place where you won’t be distracted — for example, in your home or a quiet restaurant.
-Set aside enough time to have a real conversation.
-You don’t want to feel rushed when discussing something this important.
+Think about meeting in a place where you won’t be distracted, for example, in your home or a quiet restaurant.
+Then, make sure to set aside enough time to have a real conversation.
+This may help you avoid feeling rushed when discussing something this important.

-As you start the conversation, try to see the situation from the other person’s point of view.
-Imagine how frightening it may be to live with a life-threatening condition.
-Think about how isolated they may feel.
+As you start the conversation, trying to see the situation from the other person’s point of view may help you communicate with empathy.
+It can feel frightening to live with a life threatening condition.
+They may also feel isolated.

-Be gentle and sensitive in your approach.
-Emphasize that you want to help, but don’t push your opinions.
-Keep in mind that many of the treatments for IPF can be cumbersome — like having to lug around an oxygen tank — or cause side effects — such as weight gain from prednisone.
-Respect your loved one’s concerns and hesitations about treatment.
+Being gentle and sensitive in your approach may help your loved one see that you have their interest at heart.
+You may want to emphasize that you want to help without pushing your opinions.
+Many of the treatments for IPF can be cumbersome — like having to lug around an oxygen tank — or cause side effects — such as stomach upset.
+It’s important to respect your loved one’s concerns and hesitations about treatment.

-If they feel hopeless, emphasize that there is hope.
-Everyone with this condition is different.
-Some people can remain stable and relatively healthy for many years.
-For those who experience progression of the disease, clinical trials are underway to test new therapies that could improve their symptoms, or ultimately even provide a cure.
+You may want them to realize that even if they feel hopeless, there is hope for people with IPF.
+Each person with this condition is different.
+Some people can remain stable and relatively healthy for several years.
+People who are able to get a lung transplant may survive for many years.
+For people who experience progression of the disease, clinical trials are underway to test new therapies that could improve their symptoms, or potentially even provide a cure.

 Once you’ve had the conversation, don’t stop there.
-Offer to be an active participant in your loved one’s care.
-Here are a few things you can do for them:
+It may help if you offer to be an active participant in your loved one’s care.
+Here are a few ways you might be able to help:

 - Drive them to and from doctor’s appointments, and take notes during the visits.